ASTM D638: The Definitive Guide to Plastic Tensile Testing

 Materials Testing System

-Most ASTM D638 testing is performed on a table top universal testing machine.
+Most ASTM D638 testing is performed on a table top universal testing machine such as Instron's 6800 Series.
 A 5 kN or 10 kN (1125 or 2250 lbf) system is most common, but as reinforced plastics and composites increase in strength, higher capacity units – such as 30 kN or 50 kN systems - may be required.